 For these reasons, many people avoid all products that contain palm oil while others do their best to limit consumption of it.
 Labelling is now much clearer than it used to be.
 In 2014, the EU acted to make sure companies listed the ingredient as ‘palm oil’ not the generic ‘vegetable oil’ that some had been citing to avoid bad publicity.
 Now it is much easier to make a choice.

 At Veganuary, our aim is to share information about vegan foods to make the transition to an animal-free diet as easy as possible.
-For many people, especially when first becoming vegan and options suddenly seem more limited, this may mean eating products that contain palm oil.
+For many people, especially when first trying vegan and options suddenly seem more limited, this may mean eating products that contain palm oil.

 Unfortunately, all food production requires damage to habitats, animals being killed and a contribution to climate change, so none of us can claim sainthood.
-Animal agriculture is by far the biggest contributor to these problems and that is why ending reliance on meat, milk and eggs is crucial.
+Animal agriculture is by far the biggest contributor to these problems and that is why ending reliance on meat, milk, and eggs is crucial.
 A move to organic, and away from palm oil, would also help animals and the environment.